MRI (Magnetic Resonance Imaging)

 - While many children are on their backs, some scans require children to lie on their side, headfirst or feet first.
 Special surface coils may be placed on top of the patient to get better pictures.

 Once comfortable, a red light will help align the patient’s body to the correct position.
 Your child will then enter the tunnel of the MRI scanner.
-Depending on their position, your child may not be able to see you or talk with you.
+Depending on their position and loud scanner noises, your child may not be able to see you or talk with you.

 After the technologist leaves the scanning room, the MRI will begin.
 The MRI scanner makes sequences of loud noises.
 There will be a brief pause after each sequence.
-The technologist will instruct your child through a speaker.
+The technologist will instruct your child through a speaker in between scans.
 The technologist will ask your child to hold still during the scan to avoid any blurring.

 If your child received contrast, give your child plenty to drink during the day.
 If your child received anesthesia, follow any instructions given by the Anesthesiologist and nurses.